SampleEnvironment/SECoP/protocol/issues/065 handling of coupled modules.rst

 Conclusion 1:
    As we can see, there is no situation where ``P_heater:output_active`` or ``pos_nv:output_active`` has to be false.
-Which means that this parameter is not really needed here.
+Which means that the parameter is not really needed on these modules.

 Conclusion 2:
-   If inner mechanics of the system is known, the situation can be determined by the ``output_active`` and ``_auto_nv`` parameters only.
+   If the inner mechanics of the system is known, the situation can be determined by the ``output_active`` and ``_auto_nv`` parameters only.
 The ``controlled_by`` parameter is not needed!
 However, the description (enum member names) gives a quite good picture about the inner mechanics.
-If this is the case in all thinkable systems, it to be evaluated.
+If this is the case in all thinkable systems, has to be evaluated.